steinkohl/quote-service/README.md

 docker pull csecsecse/quote-service
 ``

-The default port for gRPC is set to 50055, the protobuffer can be compiled with the [proto file](./proto/quote.proto).
+The default port for gRPC is set to 50055, the protobuffer can be compiled with the [proto file](./proto/quote.proto) to suite your application.

 A guide how to compile the proto buffer: [Google's Protocol Buffer Guide](https://developers.google.com/protocol-buffers/docs/overview)